mmikkel/RetconHTML-Craft/README.md

 HTML output will be encoded to **UTF-8** by default, but you can set the encoding to be anything you want.

 ### Disclaimer & support
 Retcon HTML is provided free of charge.
 The author is not responsible for data loss or any other problems resulting from the use of this plugin.
 Please see [the Wiki page](https://github.com/mmikkel/RetconHTML-Craft/wiki) for documentation and examples. and report any bugs, feature requests or other issues [here](https://github.com/mmikkel/RetconHTML-Craft).
 As Retcon HTML is a hobby project, no promises are made regarding response time, feature implementations or bug amendments.

 #### Changelog

+##### 1.0.1

+* Fixed issue with hostname parsing for image URLs (could cause images to not be recognized as local assets)
+* Fixed issue with uppercase file extensions not being allowed (could cause image transforms to be rejected)

 ##### 1.0